 Patrons can request that materials be sent to vacation or out of state residences as well as places such as long term care or rehabilitation facilities.
 If you move out of state, we can transfer your account to a library closer to your new residence.
 We can put your account on hold if you are traveling or moving and reactivate it once you are settled.

 Yes.
 Notify the Talking Book Library as soon as possible of address changes so library service will continue uninterrupted.
 Customers should also ask if the hospital or nursing home has a "Deposit Collection" of Talking Book Library materials on the premises for residents to use.
 If not, suggest that an administrator contact the Talking Book Library to establish one.

-Anyone with internet access can search the Talking Book Library's database by title, author, media format, or key word search.
-The catalog also allows users to order and reserve titles and contact the Talking Book Library staff by e-mail at: firstname.lastname@example.org.
+Patrons with internet access can search the Talking Book Library's database by title, author, media format, or keyword search.
+The catalog allows users to order and reserve titles.
+Staff can provide patrons with the necessary information to create a login account.

 Books-on-tape are very expensive and have often been abridged.
 Books available through the Talking Book Library are free of charge to people who qualify and include the entire book.

 Yes.
 TBL patrons have access to a large collection of magazine subscriptions in digital talking book format.
 Patrons can also access audio news through NFB Newsline, which provides access to over 500 national and local news publications.